openmeeg/openmeeg.github.io/tutorial.rst

 Source descriptions
 --------------------

-Sources may be represented either by a surfacic distribution of dipoles, or by isolated dipoles.
+Sources may be represented either by a *surfacic distribution* of dipoles, or by *isolated dipoles* (dirac).

 A **surfacic distribution** can be defined by a mesh that supports the dipoles.
 The dipole orientations are then constrained to the normal direction to the mesh and the moment amplitude is modelled as continuous across the mesh (piecewise linear).
 Source values are defined at the mesh vertices.

 **Isolated dipoles** are defined by a simple ASCII file as shown below: